hendrikkwe/Digitalization_Project/README.md

 This project aims to extract ESG information such as climate-related risks and climate-related opportunities from annual sustainability reports using the Large Language Model, [ClimateBERT](https://huggingface.co/climatebert).
 The pipeline consists of several downstream tasks including Climate-Detector, TCFD-Domain, and Climate-Sentiment.

+The code of the pipeline can be found in the public Github Repository \cite{GithubRepo}. \textbf{main.py} implements the basic data flow of the pipeline, it loops over all the PDF documents that lie in the respective folder and generates CSV that hold the text chunks of a PDF that are labeled as opportunity or risk.
+It first uses the function \textbf{extract\_ksentencewise} in the file \textbf{pdf\_extraction.py} for pre-processing.
+This function creates a dataframe that holds the chunks its rows.
+After that, the function \textbf{pipeline} is used to loop over this dataframe where each text chunk is run through the pipeline of downstream tasks as described in Subsection \ref{sub:pipe}.
+Hereby, the function \textbf{request\_label\_local} is used.
+Its parameters are a text chunk, a ClimateBERT model that classifies the text and a tokenizer, to tokenize the input before it is put into the model.
+Both the model and the tokenizer have to be loaded in advance.
+The function returns a dict with the labels of the model as keys and the estimated probabilities as an value.

 # Requirements

 - Python 3.x